 Jackson Architecture in association with Katsieris Origami has been engaged as the design team for the Latrobe Creative Precinct.
 They bring a wealth of expertise and a welcome degree of flair to the design elements.

-The Precinct should be open for business in late 2020.
+It is anticipated that the Precinct will be open for business in mid-2021.

 Becon Constructions are the chosen builders for the Latrobe Creative Precinct.
 They employ a number of local staff, and are engaging as many local contractors and suppliers as possible.

 Projects of this scale require a lot of design and preparation work behind the scenes before the community sees action.

 Construction began in October 2019 with the Latrobe Creative Precinct operational in mid-2021.

 The first stage is excavation for the underground car park and the orchestra pit (which sits underneath the stage).